bt98199/basic-portfolio-1/README.md

 * React.js

 ## Feedback
-Open to feedback, I postred pain-points in the comments of the <a href="https://github.com/bretgithub/basic-portfolio/blob/master/assets/css/style.css">style.css</a> file.
+Open to feedback, I posted pain-points in the comments of the <a href="https://github.com/bretgithub/basic-portfolio/blob/master/assets/css/style.css">style.css</a> file.

 ## Extra
 extra.html was testing out other css tricks not covered but thought would be cool to include.